With end of Afghan war in sight, Europe pushes business

-HERAT, Afghanistan (Reuters) - The European Union threw its weight behind developing Afghanistan’s small but promising private sector this week, in the hope that business can usher in stability and peace once foreign troops leave by the end of next year.
+HERAT, Afghanistan, May 20 (Reuters) - The European Union threw its weight behind developing Afghanistan’s small but promising private sector this week, in the hope that business can usher in stability and peace once foreign troops leave by the end of next year.

 In the largest ever EU visit outside the capital Kabul in 12 years of war, a 21-country delegation of envoys jetted to the western city of Herat on Sunday, whose flurry of business activity is largely seen as a rare success story in desperately poor, insurgency-plagued Afghanistan.